NEW YORK -- If you have trouble virtualizing applications, securing your data center or delivering remote desktops, you're not alone.

 That's also an important consideration when you're deciding whether to use persistent or nonpersistent desktops for VDI.
 Since nonpersistent VDI provides users with a clone of a master desktop, admins often need app virtualization to customize the end-user experience.

 "The best way to know what application your users need?
-Sit down and see what they're
+Sit down and see what they're using."

 Brian Katz, director of mobile engineering, Sanofi